Information For All Artists

 Artists who are 17 years old and under at the time of the Fair and whose relatives have been accepted into the Fair may sell their work in their relatives’ booth.
 They must submit a separate application and proof of tribal enrollment and be present at the Fair.

-An online application is here.
 There is no application fee or booth fee for youths.

 Juried Competition